dcrommie/walbrook/education/risk.md

 ### Market Risks

-Market risks are systematic risks that affect all investors, such as fluctations in broad market returns.
+Market risks are systematic risks that affect all investors, such as fluctuations in broad market returns.

 There are four main market risks: